SerhiiQAA/EngWordsGame/README.md

 ## ✨ **Features:**

-* **Interactive Word Challenges:** Dive into dynamic quizzes and exercises covering various vocabulary categories.
-* **Clean & Intuitive Design:** Enjoy a user-friendly interface that keeps your focus firmly on learning.
-* **Progress Tracking:** Monitor your scores and visually track your vocabulary growth over time.
+* **Voice recording capability:** Record your voice using the record button and listen to what you've got in game form.
+* **Add a word file on any topic:**  listen and memorize the words pronunciation.
 * **Offline Access:** Learn and play anytime, anywhere, without the need for an internet connection.
 * **Built for Performance:** Experience smooth and responsive gameplay thanks to modern development practices.
+* **No intrusive advertising**

+Voice recording capability: Record your voice using the record button and listen to what you've got in game form Ability to add a file with words on any topic
+ Clean and intuitive design: Enjoy a user-friendly interface that will help you focus on learning.
+    Offline access: Learn and play anywhere and anytime without an internet connection.
+    No intrusive advertising

 ---